codefellows-seattle-301n10/02-jquery-and-the-dom/eric-ana/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
---> 03-17-2018 2:15pm finalized scaffolding, added css and connected, script tags -->
+* --> 03-17-2018 2:15pm finalized scaffolding, added css and connected, script tags
+* --> 03-17-2018 2:30pm Answered some commented sections in the article.js and blogArticle.js
+* -->